-Even now in 2017, there is very limited regulation of non-therapeutic circumcision in the UK.
+Even now there is very limited regulation of non-therapeutic circumcision in the UK.
 Doctors registered with the GMC (the UK doctors' regulatory body) must perform the procedure in suitable medical settings with appropriate attention to hygiene, sterility and aftercare.
 Extraordinarily, however, there is no requirement for the non-consenting child to have a medical problem in order for their foreskin to be removed.

 Non-doctors performing infant circumcision in the UK have no such regulation and are free to cut boys' penises with unsterilised scissors or knives on kitchen tables or ironing boards.
 We do not know how many such procedures are performed annually nor the degree of harm as there is no requirement for any follow up or audit and the boys themselves are too young to complain.